 - Relevant bachelor’s degree or finalist in a four-year bachelor’s degree

-- A weighted average of at least 65% at final-year level of the bachelor’s degree or final-year level of the four-year bachelor’s degree in one of the areas of specialisation:
+- A weighted average of at least 65% at final-year level of the bachelor’s degree or a weighted average of at least 65% at third-year level of the four-year bachelor’s degree in one of the areas of specialisation:

 - Ancient Cultures Studies

 - Biblical Languages

 - Students who have not majored in any of the languages mentioned above will only be allowed to specialise in Ancient Cultures Studies

 - Working knowledge in one or more of the relevant languages may be required

 - An entrance/admissions examination may be required

 - Students registered for a four-year degree, may, in their final year of study, be admitted provided that they obtained the equivalent of 360 credits of which at least 120 credits should be at third-year level.
 In this instance, the BAHons in Ancient Languages and Culture Studies will be conferred only after all requirements for the four-year degree have been met.

 - UP graduates: A minimum of 94 credits in any one of the areas of specialisation offered in the Department of Ancient Languages and Cultures, of which at least 30 credits should be at third-year level.